Insulation will be compulsory in all rental homes from 1 July 2019.

 Increasing rent has more on when and by how much landlords can increase rent.

-2. Where, within 12 months of the start of a tenancy, the landlord intends to demolish or substantially rebuild all or part of the property, and can provide evidence of having applied for the necessary resource consent and/or building consent for the redevelopment or building work.
+- Where within 12 months of the start of a tenancy, the landlord intends to demolish or substantially rebuild all or part of the property.
+In this case the landlord must, if requested, provide evidence of having applied for the necessary resource consent and/or building consent for the redevelopment or building work.

-3. Where a property is purchased and immediately rented back to the former owner-occupier – in which case a 12 month exception will apply from the date of purchase.
+- Where a property is purchased from and immediately rented back to the former owner-occupier – in which case a 12 month exception will apply from the date of purchase.

-4. If a property does not meet the insulation requirements, but a landlord can provide evidence that when insulation was originally installed it complied with particular insulation requirements, for example an Acceptable or Alternative Solution, or was approved under the Verification Method, then it is excluded from requirements provided that the insulation is in reasonable condition.
+- If a property does not meet the new insulation requirements, but a landlord can provide evidence that when insulation was originally installed it did comply with particular insulation requirements (such as the specifications outlined in the building consent or an Acceptable Solution or Verification Method) the property is excluded from new requirements, provided the insulation is in reasonable condition.